All the questions writers need to ask clients before taking on a new project

 Payment & rights

 1) How much will I be paid for the project?
-What about revisions?
+What will be the break-up of the payment structure?
+Will there be any deductions?
+What will these be?
+What about the payment for any revisions?

 3) What are my rights to my work?
 Can I use it on my online portfolio?
 From when?
 What’s your embargo period?
 Will I get a byline?
 What about the work that is not used—do I hold the rights to it or will I get a kill fee?